babylonchain/networks/bbn-test-4/finality-providers/README.md

 **⚠ Warning!**
 The deposit amount of `10000000` signet satoshi is the minimum amount required for registration.
-Any deposit bellow this number will be considered an **invalid registration**.
+Any deposit below this number will be considered an **invalid registration**.
 There is no need to deposit more than `10000000`, but such deposits with higher value will be considered as a valid registrations.